14 September 2009

 The past

-In my last post I wrote about how the universe is constantly writing stories and histories — of people, countries, worlds — only to destroy them later leaving no trace of their former existence.
-I often feel the need to believe that that's not quite how things work, that the past must still exist in some way and will always exist.
+In my last post I wrote about how the universe is constantly creating stories and histories — of people, countries, worlds — only to destroy them later, leaving no trace of their former existence.
+I often feel the need to believe that that's not quite how things work, that the past must still exist in some way now and will always exist.
 The idea that my childhood memories — places, people, etc. — only exist in my brain and will vanish when I die can be a difficult one to come to terms with.
-I sometimes like to watch clips from eighties' Spanish TV on YouTube: the news some random day some random year, the test card they showed with background music at the end of the evening until the first programme began the following morning , ads, anything.
-As you might expect it makes me terribly nostalgic, and something in me thinks that I should have the right to be able to go back and re-experience those things first hand.
+I sometimes like to watch TV clips from the seventies and eighties on YouTube: the news some random day of some random year, the test card they showed with background music at the end of the evening until the first programme began the following morning , ads, anything.
+As you might expect, it makes me terribly nostalgic, and something in me thinks that I should have the right to be able to go back and re-experience those things first hand.
 But it won't stop there.
 I want to be able to visit my parents village as it was in the forties and fifties, when they were kids, to watch them run around and play.
-I also claim my right to be able to visit early 20th century Bombay and 17th century Istambul, to meet Jesus and the Buddha (just out of curiosity), to have a coffee with my great-grandfather.
+You might think that I'm certifiable for saying this, but I also want to claim my right to visit early 20th century Bombay and 17th century Istambul, to meet Jesus and the Buddha (just out of curiosity), to have a coffee with my great-grandfather.
 But I digress.

 (from TIME.com)

-And then whatever has happened in the past, the innumerable people, lives, experiences, stories, memories, etc. will have disappeared completely.
-There will not even be any clue that any of those things have ever occurred.
+And then whatever has happened in the past, the innumerable indeviduals, lives, experiences, stories, memories, etc. will have disappeared completely.
+There will not even be any clue to suggest that any of those things have ever occurred.
 Whatever happens in the universe, the end result is the same: absolute nothingness.
 Can that be true?
 Let me try a desperate attempt to prove otherwise.
-Read on.

-I don't blame you if you don't find this argument very compelling — neither do I. There is something awkward about it.
+I don't blame you if you don't find this argument very compelling — neither do I. There is something awkward about it, and it's little solace.
 But then there's something awkward about all philosophy.
 It's just another argument in my collection of philosophical reasons for puzzlement and hope.

 6 January 2009